 I have been told by someone who used to work for Namco, they buy their pools from Asia, and they are not sized well.
 There 24 round is in fact only 23 feet 7 inches.
 So if you try to install a thick USA liner, it will not fit as well as it should.

 If you know anyone in the market for an above ground pool I hope you share this information with them.
 Also please check out the pools we have begun selling.
-I think you will be impressed with the pool packages I have assembled for you.
-Please ask any technical questions in the comments section below, and call (978) 710-8667 or visit our contact page for service inquiries.
+I think you will be impressed with our pool packages .
+Please ask any technical questions in the comments section below, and or visit our contact page for service inquiries.

 Similar Articles you might like: